 We give praise and thanks to you, O God, for your faithful gathered here today.
 Make us a truly united voice of love and compassion, that we may be a reflection of your love and faithfulness for all.
 Inspire us to be courageous in our faith and hope as we live into your creation.
 We pray today for one another, as well as ourselves.
 All: Fill us with your Spirit, O God, that we may leave here singing your praise.
-With these and all the prayers that we bring forward this day as well as all those that rest silently in our hearts let us say the prayer attributed to St. Francis of Assisi, the patron of our city: Lord, make me an instrument of your peace; where there is hatred, let me sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light; and where there is sadness, joy.
-O Divine Master, grant that I may not so much seek to be consoled as to console; to be understood, as to understand; to be loved, as to love; for it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to Eternal Life.
-Amen.
-"Now Thank We All Our God" Hymn No. 643 Benediction and Dismissal Offered by Fr.
-Donal Godfrey, S.J.
-Associate Director for Faculty and Staff Spirituality University of San Francisco "We Shall Overcome" (sung by all) Hymn No. 379 Next year's Interfaith Service of Thanksgiving will be November 22, 2018 10:00 am - 11:00 am San Francisco INTERFAITH COUNCIL Celebrating our diverse faiths and spiritual traditions, the San Francisco Interfaith Council brings people together to build understanding and serve our community
+With these and all the prayers that we bring forward this day as well as all those that rest silently in our hearts let us rise and all say the prayer attributed to St. Francis of Assisi, the patron of our city: Lord, make me an instrument of your peace; where there is hatred, let me sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light; and where there is sadness, joy.
+O Divine Master.

+grant that I may not so much seek to be consoled as to console; to be understood, as to understand; to be loved, as to love; for it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to Eternal Life.
+Amen "We Shall Overcome" (sung by all) See insert Closing Hymn: "Come Thou Fount of Every Blessing" (sung by all) See insert Benediction and Dismissal Offered by Fr.
+Donal Godfrey, S.J., Associate Director for Faculty & Staff Spirituality University of San Francisco Postlude Deon Nielsen Price, organ Church of Jesus Christ of Latter-day Saints Next year's Interfaith Service of Thanksgiving will be November 26, 2020 10:00 am - 11:00 am San Francisco INTERFAITH COUNCIL Celebrating our diverse faiths and spiritual traditions, the San Francisco Interfaith Council brings people together to build understanding and serve our community